andrealang/docs/services/mobileaccess/protecting-resources.md

 ---

 copyright:
-  years: 2015, 2016
+  years: 2015, 2016, 2017
-lastupdated: "2016-10-02"
+lastupdated: "2017-03-15"

 ---

-{:shortdesc: .shortdesc} {:codeblock:.codeblock}
+{:shortdesc: .shortdesc}
+{:codeblock:.codeblock}

+The {{site.data.keyword.amafull}} service is replaced with the {{site.data.keyword.appid_full}} service.

 # Protecting back-end resources with the {{site.data.keyword.amashort}} service
 {: #protecting-resources}

-Last updated: 22 August 2016
-{: .last-updated}

 With the {{site.data.keyword.amafull}} service, you can protect your Node.js and Java-based back-end applications that are running on {{site.data.keyword.Bluemix_notm}} with mobile-enabled OAuth security and monitoring.
 {:shortdesc}

 ## Before you begin